Writing for Freedom

 Growing up in China as the child of American missionaries, Pearl read and listened to stories from both the East and the West.
 A story, she thought, was a wonderful way to learn about people and places.
 Pearl had read and heard about America and her family there, but she had never met her American relatives.
 When, at the age of 10, she spent a year in America, Pearl came to understand that she was a part of two worlds.
 Between Two Worlds tells the story of how Pearl Buck worked to increase the understanding between the two worlds she knew.

-A Story about Rachel Carson
+A Story about James Madison

 Part of the Creative Minds Biography series